 So, for example, if you have bulletins or newsletters or mailers that you currently send out, find a way for the website to do that for you.
 Send out e-newsletters instead of sending out bulletins and mailers.
 It’ll save you on time for what you’re currently doing.
 It will also save you on the cost of postage and printing.

 Registration forms.
 A lot of organizations still use the good, old paper forms.
 But if you use the on-line forms, those forms can be created very easily.
 You don’t have to print them out and hand them out to people within your organization.
 And it also is a good way, when people fill out those forms on-line, it’ll automatically categorize and put it in a format that’s easy to go through and digest the information.

 Member, student or staff directories.
 A lot of organizations are using on-line directories instead of printing out paper directories.
 It’s going to save you on printing costs.
 It’ll save you on the cost of putting them together for print.
 And you can keep it on-line and easily maintain it as people leave and join your organization.

 4) Decide who’s going to be responsible for maintaining the website.

 So, the needs for the website are not just what the website will do and how it will function, but who will maintain the website and how often will it be done.
 And how much time will be put into it.
 Set the expectations up front.

 The reason that people get frustrated with things in life is simply because their expectations are not met.
 So make sure that everyone that’s involved in the website understands and agrees for what the website’s expectations will be for maintaining and updating the website.

 I hope that you found this video to be informative and help you in your process in developing a website for your organization.

-If there’s anything that we can do for you here at OurChurch.Com, please complete the consultation request form below.
+If there’s anything that we can do for you here at OurChurch.Com to help you with your church or Christian website design, please complete the consultation request form below.
 We’d love to speak with you.